Collegiate Church of St Peter, Liège

-St Peter's Church (French - Collégiale Saint-Pierre) was a church in Liège.
+The Collegiate Church of St. Peter (Collégiale Saint-Pierre) was a Roman Catholic church in Liège, modern-day Belgium.
 It was founded in 712 by bishop Hubertus on the site of a Merovingian cemetery (the latter was rediscovered in the 19th century) and construction began that same year.
 Intending it as a monastery church, the bishop also built a cloister and brought in 15 monks from Stavelot Abbey.
-On his death in 727, the church's crypt became Hubert's first resting place, before his body was moved to Andage (now Saint-Hubert) in the Ardennes.
+On his death in 727, the church's crypt became Hubert's first resting place, before his body was moved to Andage (now Saint-Hubert) in the Ardennes.Ardennes.

 The Vikings destroyed the original church in 914 and a new one was built and consecrated in 931.
-In 945 it was made a collegiate church with 30 secular canons.
-It was damaged by fire in 1185 but eleven years later had recovered enough to host a synod.
+In 945, it was made a collegiate church with 30 secular canons.
+It was damaged by fire in 1185, but eleven years later had recovered enough to host a synod.
 It was finally closed in 1797 in the wake of the Liège Revolution and demolished in 1811, though the foundations of the former cloister survived until 1860.